1. Back to the 90s

 A Döner makes your Berlin trip complete, but don’t wait in line like at Mustafa’s Gemüse Kebap as it could also make you look like a tourist.

 7. Streetart everywhere

 It’s impossible to pass a street in Berlin that is completely untouched and clean.

 Berlin is a city full of streetart.
 It inspired many artists and still does.
 Big names like 1Up, ROA, or even Banksy left their footprints on Berlin walls.

-Don’t wonder if you see groups of people carrying beer bottles in their hands, taking sips once in a while.
+Don’t wonder if you see groups of people carrying beer or lemonade bottles in their hands, taking sips once in a while.
 Drinking in public contributes to the easy-going Berlin atmosphere, also leaving their empty bottles on the street.

 9. Bars look like granny’s living room